YJ-7

 The YJ-7 (鹰击-7 (yingji-7, Eagle Strike 7)) is a Chinese subsonic anti-ship missile.
 It is manufactured by the Third Academy of the China Aerospace Science and Industry Corporation (CASIC).
 The export version of the YJ-7 is the C-701.

 History

 The radar-guided C-701 was displayed by the China Precision Machinery Import-Export Corporation (CPMIEC) at the 2004 China International Aviation & Aerospace Exhibition.
+Although the missile was developed by the China Aerospace Science and Industry Corporation, Iran's Aerospace Industries Organisation (AIO) claimed presented the missile as a national program.

 In April 2006, it was reported that radar-guided C-701s were fired during Iranian military exercises.